HolgerGrahn/Vrml/Examples/Contact/Features/avatars/README.md

 # Avatars

-Export from blaxxun Avatar Studio with vertex animation
+Export from blaxxun Avatar Studio with vertex animation in script different avatars from Cybertown, blaxxun etc